 This page allows you to obtain all the astronomical information necessary to plot navigational lines of position from observations of the altitudes of celestial bodies.
 Simply fill in the form below and click on the "Get data" button at the end of the form.

 A table of data will be provided giving both almanac data and altitude corrections for each celestial body that is above the horizon at the place and time that you specify.
 Sea-level observations are assumed.
 The almanac data consist of Greenwich hour angle (GHA), declination (Dec), computed altitude (Hc), and computed azimuth (Zn).
-The altitude corrections consist of atmospheric refraction (Refr), semidiameter (SD), parallax in altitude (PA), and the sum Refr + SD + PA.
-The SD and PA values are, of course, non-zero only for solar system objects.
+The altitude corrections consist of atmospheric refraction (Refr), semidiameter (SD), parallax in altitude (PA), and the sum of the altitude corrections (Sum = Refr + SD + PA).
+The SD and PA values are non-zero only for solar system objects.

 The assumed position that you enter below can be your best estimate of your actual location (e.g., your DR position); there is no need to round the coordinate values, since all data is computed specifically for the exact position you provide without any table lookup.

 Data can be produced for any date and time from year 1700 through year 2035.

 Be sure to check Notes on the Data, located after the form.

 Notes on the Data:

 Data are shown for the navigational stars and planets only if their computed geocentric altitude, Hc, is equal to or greater than +1° at the place and time specified.
 Almanac data for the Sun is shown if its Hc is greater than -12°, the limit for nautical twilight (this is intended as an aid in judging the brightness of the sky).
 Almanac data for the Moon is shown if its Hc is greater than -3°; when data for the Moon is shown, a note on its phase appears at the end of the table.